1948 United States presidential election in Georgia

-Vote

 Because Southern senators and congressmen had their seniority to worry about as it determined places on committees, few of Georgia's congressmen would risk openly supporting Thurmond once Truman was established as the "Democratic" candidate.
 Consequently, Truman had no trouble carrying the state by 40.49%, and Thurmond gained a majority in just 10 of 159 counties.
 Almost all of these Thurmond counties were located adjacent to the South Carolina governor's home county of Edgefield, South Carolina, while in most counties north of Atlanta, Thurmond's percentage remained in single figures.

+Among white voters, 22% supported Thurmond.

+Georgia's ballot access laws required parties to submit petitions with at least 5% of all registered voters.
+The legislature changed the laws to allow the Dixiecrats to appear and this also allowed the Progressives to appear as well.
+The electors were still required to submit an oath against communism.
+The Progressives had to replace seven electors who refused to take the oath.